davidgsd/AllScan/README.md

 Implement User Authentication, User Admin, Login/Logout, User Settings and Cfg Management functions.
 Major refactoring and additions.
 AllScan now defaults public (not logged-in) users to Read-Only access.
 This can be changed to None (no public access), Read/Modify, or to Full (no logins needed).
 Upon install of this version, AllScan will automatically verify the system configuration, create its Database and necessary tables, and when you first visit the allscan url it will prompt you to create an Admin user account, with detailed usage notes.
 Add additional log messages to dbUtils checkTables().
 Change default order of possible allmon.ini locations to look in ../supermon/ prior to /etc/asterisk/ as supermon may be more likely to have valid AMI credentials.
 Update install/update script to update & upgrade OS packages (fixes issue seen on RPi4 w/latest ASL 2.0 where failed to find SQLite php extension).

 **v0.42 2023-01-08**<br>
 JavaScript optimizations.
 Update page Title with node PTT/COS status to allow status to be seen when browser tab is not active.
-Initial checkin of functions supporting base configs, SQLite3 DB and config management, and user authentication and account management (these functions are not yet all integrated into the main controller file).

 **v0.4 2023-01-02**<br>
 Only show CPU Temp if data is available.
 Reduce favs table CSS cell padding from 4 to 3 px.
 Update InstallUpdate script to verify favorites.ini file in supermon dir is writeable by web server if dir exists.
 Readme updates.
 Minor optimizations.
 Add API to eventually support stats caching and additional stats features.
 Update CPU temp data once per minute.

 **v0.38 2022-12-24**<br>
 For EchoLink nodes don't link node Name text to ASL stats page.
 Revise Green/Yellow CPU Temp range threshold from 120 to 130 °F. Support 7-digit (EchoLink) node numbers when reading in favorites.ini.
 Fix issue where stats request scanning would stop once it reached an EchoLink node number in the Favorites Table.
 Properly handle case of invalid node number in favorites file.
 Download ASTDB file if not found in allscan, allmon or supermon locations.
-Reload page on event-stream error if location.href is available.

 **v0.35 2022-12-21**<br>
 Optimize stats request timing to more quickly populate the favorites table after page load, then go to a reduced request rate over time, to reduce the chance of the ASL stats request limit (30 per minute) being exceeded if there are multiple AllScan web clients on a node.
 Link Favorites table Names text to the ASL stats page.
-Update JS reload function to prevent POST data being resubmitted after page reload.
 Add default global.inc file docs/global.inc.sample and give user option to configure and save this to ./global.inc if file was not found in . or ../supermon/.
 Documentation updates.
 GUI optimizations.
 Add default favorites file docs/favorites.ini.sample and give user option to copy this to ./favorites.ini if file was not found in . or ../supermon/.
-Use PHP cURL lib if present for ASL Stats requests.

 **v0.3 2022-12-19**<br>
 Implement ASL Stats functions, color coding of Favorites Table and new 'Rx%' and 'LCnt' columns.
-Improve handling of page reload logic after browser JS online event when node is not accessible.
 Enable automatic reading of astdb.txt file from allscan's directory or from ../supermon/ or /var/log/asterisk/.
 Enable automatic reading of allmon.ini file from allscan's directory or from /etc/asterisk/, ../supermon/, or ../allmon/allmon.ini.php.
 Show detailed messages on any issues found when trying to read various files.

 **v0.23 2022-12-18**<br>
-When JS online event is received, reload page after 2 Sec delay, to automatically restart server event-stream connection after PC/browser was asleep or offline.
 Add print of astdb.txt file Last Update times.
 CSS optimizations.
 Add Asterisk Restart button.
 Improvements to log messages.
 Support Disconnect before Connect feature.
 This sends AMI an 'rpt cmd ilink 6' (Disconnect all links) command and waits 500mS before executing a Connect request, if 'Disconnect before Connect' checkbox is checked and any nodes are connected.

 **v0.2 2022-12-15**<br>
 Add Asterisk API.
 Code refactoring.
 Add Message Stats div, set up JS functions to output detailed status and error messages during all event processing.
 Add info links and CPU temp display.
 Enable sortable columns on Favorites Table.
 GUI Updates.